cloudify-cosmo/docs.getcloudify.org/content/cli/maint_cli/config.md

 ---
 title: config
-description: The `cfy config` command is used to manage the Cloudify Manager's configuration.
+description: The `cfy config` command is used to manage the Manager's configuration.
 category: Docs
 draft: false
 abstract: Command-Line Interface